kanchan0/Stripe_createCharge_Capture_Refund/README.md

 ##### 3. capturing the charges.
 ##### 4. refunding partial or full amount.

-### Remember this is only the backend part so use postman for APIs hit.You won't get any front end.
+### Remember this is only the backend part so use postman for APIs hit.
+You won't be getting any front-end.